 - counsels or procures another person to deal in such listed securities or derivatives otherwise than for the purpose of the take-over.

-The sub-section is designed to cover the person who deliberately leaks confidential information with a view to someone (whether it be the person to whom he has leaked the information or some other person) using that information to make a favourable deal on the Exchange.
+This offence is designed to cover the person who deliberately leaks confidential information with a view to someone (whether it be the person to whom he has leaked the information or some other person) using that information to make a favourable deal trading the securities on the Hong Kong Stock Exchange.

-This applies where a person who is contemplating or has contemplated a take-over offer for another corporation leaks to another person information to the effect that he is contemplating such an offer or is no longer contemplating such an offer with a view to that other person using the information to deal in the target’s securities or to counsel or procure another to deal in them.
+This section applies where a person who is contemplating or has contemplated making a take-over offer for another corporation leaks to another person information to the effect that he is contemplating such an offer, or is no longer contemplating such an offer, with a view to that other person using the information to deal in the target’s securities or to counsel or procure another to deal in them.

-Insider dealing in relation to a listed corporation also occurs when a person has information which he knows is inside information in relation to a listed corporation which he received, directly or indirectly, from a person whom he knows is connected with the corporation and whom he knows or has reasonable cause to believe held the information as a result of being so connected:
+It will also be insider dealing when a person has information which he knows is inside information in relation to a listed corporation which he received, directly or indirectly, from a person whom he knows is connected with the corporation and whom he knows or has reasonable cause to believe held the information as a result of being so connected:

 - deals in the corporation’s listed securities or their derivatives or in those of a related corporation; or